-Though consumer behavior has changed drastically as a result of COVID-19, the desire to remain informed holds steady — making search a more important channel than ever before.
-SEO strategy may indeed help brands forge ahead.
+Though consumer behavior has changed drastically as a result of COVID-19, the desire to remain informed holds steady — making search a more important channel than ever before, as is SEO strategy.

 As the COVID-19 pandemic heightened, organic search spiked as people looked for timely news on the virus and how it impacted their daily lives, as well as for new products they needed (personal or business) or new ways of getting goods they’d regularly purchased.